charles19132/copper/README.md

 1. Install the following packages (or equivalent depending on your distribution):

+- autoconf
 - automake
-- autoconf
+- awk
 - bash
+- binutils
-- build-essential
+- gcc
 - git
+- make
-- musl-tools (usually only needed if building on a glibc system)
+- musl-gcc (only needed if building on a glibc system)

 2. Run the `build.sh` script: